 NZ will ease level 4 Covid-19 restrictions the govt announced Monday.
 From 27th April NZ will reopen on Level 3 with many businesses able to re-open again although in a contactless manner.
 The big change will be with restaurants, and food operators who will be able to sell food via delivery service only.
 Around a third of these businesses nationwide will reopen.
 Workspaces will also be able to reopen but the government is asking that people who can work from home continue to do so.
 Non-essential travel and movement will remain the same with most people required to stay at home unless its approved style activity.

-- Global cases of Covid-19 surpassed 2.4 Million with the number of worldwide cases doubling in the last 15 days since April 05, the next big milestone is 3M infections and 300k deaths
+- Global cases of Covid-19 surpassed 2.7 Million with the number of worldwide cases doubling in the last 15 days since April 05, the next big milestone is 3M infections and 300k deaths

 - NZ CPI for the March quarter came in at 0.8% higher than the 0.4% expected after rises in cigarettes and rental values.
 The annual inflation rate is 2.5% which is the highest it has been since September 2011, with people staying at home during coronavirus this had very little impact on overall prices